Skip to main content

 1. Solicitations

 a.
-Sales and/or solicitations by university departments and recognized student organizations are viable on campus fundraising opportunities.
+Sales and/or solicitations by university departments and student organizations are viable on campus fundraising opportunities for the department or student organization.
 Soliciting funds for sponsored events or charitable organizations is encouraged.
-However, off-campus vendors may not sell, solicit, market, and/or promote retail or corporate businesses.
+Off-campus vendors may not sell, solicit, market, and/or promote merchandise or retail or corporate businesses.
+No group or individual can sell items or solicit funds on campus for any individual's personal profit/gain.

 2. Concessions/Sales/Distribution